Hong Kong court rejects govt bid to ban protest song | Law-Order

 Hong Kong court rejects govt bid to ban protest song

-The Hong Kong Journalists Association (HKJA) that had opposed the government injunction bid, welcomed the decision.
-"Exercising public power would create a chilling effect, threatening innocent people," HKJA head Ronson Chan told reporters outside the court.
+It was later deemed unlawful after China imposed a national security law on the financial hub as part of a crackdown on dissent.
+In a written judgement rejecting the injunction, High Court Judge Anthony Chan wrote: "The court recognised the engagement of the right to freedom of expression in the consideration of this application", while noting "chilling effects" that might be generated if the injunction was granted.

 Hong Kong's High Court on Friday rejected a government bid to ban the protest song "Glory to Hong Kong", saying it could undermine freedom of expression and cause potential "chilling effects".
-The government's application for an injunction came after "Glory to Hong Kong" was played mistakenly at several international sporting events, including rugby and ice hockey competitions, instead of China's national anthem "March of the Volunteers".
+The government's application for an injunction came after "Glory to Hong Kong" was played mistakenly at several international sporting events, instead of China's national anthem "March of the Volunteers".

 In a written judgement rejecting the injunction, High Court Judge Anthony Chan wrote: "The court recognised the engagement of the right to freedom of expression in the consideration of this application", while noting "chilling effects" that might be generated if the injunction was granted.
 "It is by no means over-stretched to envisage that perfectly innocent people would distance themselves from what may be lawful acts involving the song for fear of trespassing the injunction which has severe consequences," Chan added.

 "I cannot be satisfied that it is just and convenient to grant the injunction.
 This application is accordingly dismissed."
-When the government first applied to the court for a total ban of the song in June, the song was soon taken down from several online music streaming platforms including iTunes and Spotify.
+When the government first applied to the court for a total ban of the song in June, including publishing or disseminating the tune, it was temporarily taken down by several distributors from several online music streaming platforms including iTunes and Spotify.

+DGX Music, the music group behind the song, later uploaded a new version of the album on the music steaming platforms.
+Jailed Hong Kong pro-democracy activist and barrister Chow Hang-tung, whom the court did not allow to appear in the case, wrote in a Facebook post on July 22: "I will continue to say what I have to say, sing what I want to sing.
+Glory to Hong Kong.".

-Hong Kong officials had also criticised Google for refusing to change its search results to display China's national anthem instead of "Glory to Hong Kong" when users searched for Hong Kong's national anthem.
-A senior Hong Kong official, Sun Dong, said earlier this month that Google had told the government to first prove that the song violated local laws - thus prompting the legal application.
+Hong Kong officials had also pressured Google to change its search results to display China's anthem instead of "Glory to Hong Kong" when users searched for Hong Kong's national anthem, but the technology giant refused.
+A senior Hong Kong official, Sun Dong, said Google had told the government to first prove that the song violated local laws - thus prompting the legal move.

-Google parent Alphabet gave no immediate response to a Reuters request for comment on the judgement.
-It was not immediately clear whether authorities would appeal the decision.
-The Hong Kong Journalists Association (HKJA) that had opposed the government injunction bid, welcomed the decision.

-"Exercising public power would create a chilling effect, threatening innocent people," HKJA head Ronson Chan told reporters outside the court.
-"I think the judgement is very reasonable."
-According to a writ seen by Reuters, the government sought to ban the performing and dissemination of the song, including its adaptations, melody, lyrics and online, including on YouTube, saying it was an insult to China's national anthem.
+Google parent Alphabet declined to comment.
+Hong Kong chief executive John Lee told reporters the government would closely examine the judgement before deciding whether to appeal.
+He said the government would not shirk from any measures to safeguard national security.

+Rights groups and journalists association welcomed the move.
+"Today the Hong Kong High Court took a welcome stand and defended free speech.
+The Hong Kong government should respect the decision and refrain from making further attempts to censor the protest song," Human Rights Watch's China director Sophie Richardson, said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)